 You do not have to purchase this however.
 If you are looking to save money and be resourceful (using what you already have on hand), simply throw vegetable scraps leftover from cooking, coffee grounds, and egg shells into the dirt which will provide a rich ecosystem there for insects, nutrients for the plant, as well as improving water flow downward, so the plants are not sitting in soppy mud.

-- Long flowering period, easy to plant, 8-20 cm in diameter, with short total pedicel, dense flowers, pink, light blue or white;
+- Hydrangea Flower Growth properties: long flowering period, 8-20 cm in diameter, short involucral pedicel, dense flowers, perennial

 Flowers bloom early spring to late fall.
 In very hot areas, they may stop blooming in the hottest point of the season, but then they start back up again soon after.